Review Management: The Ultimate Business Owner’s Guide

 Top Talent Stays Away

-Overwhelmingly bad reviews usually speak to systemic problems like a weak product, bad management practices, or shady operations.
+Overwhelmingly bad online reviews usually speak to systemic problems like a weak product, bad review management practices, or shady operations.
 And that’s not the kind of work environment that people are dying to be a part of.

-On the other hand, a business with lots of good reviews obviously provides something of value.
-If you offer good products or services, people will want to come onboard and be a part of that experience.
+On the other hand, a business with lots of good customer reviews obviously provides something of value.
+If you offer good products or services, people will want to come onboard and be a part of that customer experience.

 You Don’t Learn From Your Mistakes